Tuberculosis Screening from Cough Audio: Baseline Models, Clinical Variables, and Uncertainty Quantification: Conclusions and Future Work

 Beyond point estimates, we incorporated post-hoc probability calibration and a model-agnostic approach to quantify uncertainty, named conformal prediction, in a distribution-free manner.
 The resulting prediction sets provide an actionable mechanism for screening workflows: confident singleton outputs can support automated triage, while non-singleton outputs naturally indicate ambiguous cases suitable for re-recording or confirmatory testing.
 Overall, the presented protocol and results provide a common reference point that reduces methodological variance and enables future work to evaluate improvements attributable to modeling rather than to differences in data handling and evaluation.

-Finally, we emphasize that the proposed system is a \textit{screening} rather than a diagnostic tool: it aims to prioritize individuals for confirmatory evaluation.
+Finally, we emphasize that the proposed pipeline suggests a \textit{screening} rather than a diagnostic tool: it aims to prioritize individuals for confirmatory evaluation.
 By releasing a standardized experimental protocol and strong baselines, this work supports more rigorous benchmarking and more cumulative progress toward deployable, uncertainty-aware TB screening from cough audio in real-world settings.